varunsridharan/woocommerce-quick-buy/readme.txt

 == Changelog ==
+= 1.9 - 27/03/2018 =
+* Added : Option to hide if product already in cart
+* Tweaks : Minor Code Change and codecleanup done.
+* Tested : With latest WC 3.0
+* Tested : With latest WP

 = 1.8 - 29/09/2017 =
 * Fixed : Add To Cart Issue with latest WooCommerce
 * Fixed : Style Loading with ajax.php